DulanWirajith/my-sample-react-app-with-redux/README.md

         2.  define all action creators (eg. buyCake) in index.js file in redux folder => index.js
         3.  import action creators from index.js file in redux folder => HooksIceCreamComponent.js
         4.  useDispatch() => using to run action creators. this is equal to mapDispatchToProps function => HooksIceCreamComponent.js

+## Redux with payload in actions

+payload is using for send additional informations to the reducers, from action creator

+1. Make types =>cakeTypes.js
+2. Make actios with payload =>cakeActions.js
+3. Make reducers with payload =>cakeReducer.js
+4.  make store =>store.js
+5.  add Provider to App.js and give store as a prop to the App Component

+6.  subscribe and dispatch the wanted methods

+    1.  useSelector() => this is equal to mapStateToProps function => HookBuyNoOfCakesComponent.js
+    2.  define all action creators (eg. buyCake) in index.js file in redux folder => index.js
+    3.  import action creators from index.js file in redux folder => HookBuyNoOfCakesComponent.js
+    4.  useDispatch() => using to run action creators. this is equal to mapDispatchToProps function => HookBuyNoOfCakesComponent.js